Use Presto, via TD Console, to query data stored in your Arm Treasure Data Data Tank.

 What happens when someone runs TD_TIME_RANGE(), or other TD specific UDFs, against data in Data Tank?

-In general, we recommend not using such functions because it’s more performant for customers to run queries using PostgreSQL friendly syntax.
+In general, we recommend not using such functions because it’s more performant to run queries using PostgreSQL friendly syntax.
 By using PostgreSQL friendly syntax, much of the processing can be completed on the Data Tank instance.

 If you do run a TD or Presto specific function, the query still runs, but it may be less performant than if the WHERE function is effectively “pushed down” into the PostgreSQL query issued from Presto.